rfeinberg3/ecomAssistant/DataScraper/README.md

 ```

 ## Notes for Future Endevor
 - For production keysets API usage ratings must be obeyed.
+Future development should go into caching and retry mechanisms to handle rate limit exceedances gracefully.
 See `SEE URL` for more details.
 - This is SLOW.
 Look into threading requests or generally implementing multiprocessing techniques.